oxscar93/characters-api/README.md

 # Startup
-Run `python -m pipenv run python -m flask run`.
+Run `python -m pipenv run python -m flask run`
 As default, the API will start on port 5000 and a SQLite database will be created by default if not exists in the base directory.